Margalla Hills Hungary Monkeys Descend To Residential Areas - UrduPoint

 Margalla Hill's Hungary Monkeys Descend To Residential Areas

-The Monkeys existing in federal capital's lush green Margalla Hills National Park (MHNP) have descended to residential areas in search of food after the metropolis embraces virtual lockdown due to Coronavirus

-ISLAMABAD, (UrduPoint / Pakistan Point News - 9th Apr, 2020 ) :The Monkeys existing in Federal capital's lush green Margalla Hills National Park (MHNP) have descended to residential areas in search of food after the metropolis embraces virtual lockdown due to Coronavirus.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Apr, 2020 ) :The Monkeys present in Federal capital's lush green Margalla Hills National Park (MHNP) have descended to residential areas in search of food after the metropolis embraces virtual lockdown due to Corona virus.

 Talking to APP, Assistant Director IWMB Sakhawat Ali said the area residents of sectors F-6 and F-7 were making complaints about the monkeys entering into the local apartments.